scorpido74/azure-docs.nl-nl/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

     SELECT * from tmp_results

-Hier volgt de code voor het tekenen van de gegevens met behulp van de Jupyter-server.
+Hier is de code om de gegevens plot met behulp van de Jupyter server.

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local